pyansu07/pyansu07/README.md

 - 👨‍💻  IIIT Nagpur undergrad, mastering frontend and backend while pushing boundaries with AI/ML to build standout web apps.

-- 👨‍💻 All of my projects are available at [https://pyansu07.github.io/Portfolio/](https://pyansu07.github.io/Portfolio/)
+- 👨‍💻 Some of my projects are available at [https://pyansu07.github.io/Portfolio/](https://pyansu07.github.io/Portfolio/)

 - 📫 How to reach me **pyansu.07@gmail.com**